Bringing Stability To The Industry Through CRE Technology

 For CRE sales teams, CRM’s such as ReThinkCRM, APTO, ClientLook and RealNex can accomplish required administrative follow-up functions quicker, leaving them more time to work on personal relationship building.

 Based on the recent study done of CRE published by Buildout, 41% of their respondents spent less than five hours a week on developing personal relationships.
 Selecting the right technology could easily double the amount of time available for what most CRE executives believe is the backbone of a successful CRE organization – developing personal relationships.

-Some OET’s have created back-office automation streamlining the process of tracking and paying commissions, referrals, expenses and bonuses.
+Some OET’s have created back-office automation, streamlining the process of tracking and paying commissions, referrals, expenses and bonuses.
 CommissionTrac, Brokerage Apps by CoStar, and Astro Applications are SaaS applications that automate back-office operations.

 These SaaS programs were created to remove the headache from managing commissions and bookkeeping with excel spreadsheets.
-These new cloud-based platforms provide simple workflows and accounting journal entry automation for everything that happens after the deal closes.
+These new cloud-based platforms provide simple workflows and accounting journal entry automations for everything that happens after the deal closes.

 A few solutions have created integrations with QuickBooks and other general ledger accounting systems.
-A few applications have taken it a step further and provide a platform, which accurately, simply, and with complete transparency, provides the opportunity for landlords to pay commissions over the term.
+A few applications have taken it a step further to provide a platform, which accurately, simply, and with complete transparency, provides the opportunity for landlords to pay commissions over the term.

 OTT (over the term) commissions are a tremendous risk mitigator for building owners.
 If we want to talk about stability – how many owners can honestly say they have never paid a cash-out commission and the tenant didn’t make it through the term of the lease.